bingomanatee/looking-glass-engine/README.md

 by resetting its value for a field to the value currently stored by the store (provided as the second argument) that are being updated by set

- * to change the fields, send a new map (or the same map, altered) to event.next().
+ * to change the fields, send a new map (or the same map, altered) to event.next(newMap).
  * To abort the event, call event.error(err).
  * To abort the update without emitting errors, call event.complete();

-onField hooks *will* respond to valueMapStream.next(map) wholesale updating of the map.
+onField hooks *will* respond to valueMapStream.next(map) wholesale updating of the map, IF the value has changed AND the function has not been triggered in the set phase.
-That is for each field set, the hook will execute a second time when the entire value is updated (the 'A_NEXT' action).
-If this is a problem (or you only want to act on one or the other circumstance), watct the event's `.action` property.
-The second update always occurs in the `E_PRE_MAP_MERGE` phase, before the updated values are merged into the current value of the stream.
+However they will only execute on next OR on individual set - not both.

-## method `watch(field, field..., (isEqual: fn?)) or watch([field1, field2...]): Subject`
+### method `watch(field, field..., (isEqual: fn?)) or watch([field1, field2...]): Subject`

 returns a subject which emits when a particular field or fields change.
 This is useful when you want to only react to a specific range of field updates